Dear Selwyn College, Cambridge,

 If you are to invoke Section 12 to withhold information in relation to any of these questions please provide details of how locating, retrieving and extracting this information would exceed the appropriate limit of £450 as set out in the Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004.
 Please also be aware of your duty under section 16 (1) of the Act to advise and assist me in narrowing my request to bring it within the appropriate limit.

 Thank you very much for your assistance with this request.
 If you would like any clarification on the information I have asked for, please don’t hesitate to get in touch.
-I look forward to receiving your response within the next 20 working days.
+I look forward to receiving your response in the next 20 working days.

 Bursar and FOI Officer, Selwyn College Cambridge